schencoding/Cabin/README.md

 # Cabin

-Cabin is a promising scan index for main-memory analytical database that can achieve better time-space tradeoff than state-of-the-art scan solutions for the scan operations in-memory column stores.
-[1]
+Cabin is a promising scan index for main-memory analytical database that can achieve better time-space tradeoff than state-of-the-art scan solutions for the scan operations in-memory column stores. [[1]](#1)

 This code repository provides a prototype  implement for Cabin and tested in 64-bit Ubuntu Server 20.04 and g++ 9.4 with optimization flag -O3 and SIMD flag -mavx, -mavx2, -mbmi1, -mbmi2.

 ## Build

 ```
-#in the root directory
+#in the root directory of Cabin's repository
 mkdir build && cd build
 cmake ..
 make -j4